 As a more profound explanation of why noticing your breaths or your breathing pattern counts as being mindful, it traces from the process of anchoring yourself back to the moment.

-I think it’s the best and easiest way to anchor our wandering minds.
+This mindful practice is the best and easiest way to anchor our wandering minds.
 And so, this first tip is very important for you to understand.
 You may want to start with breathing exercises every morning.
-This will help you activate your mindful state.
+This will help you cultivate your mindful state.

-If you don’t want to do breathing exercises, another situation where you may practice this is whenever you feel stressed, anxious, or if you’re on the verge of intense emotional involvement.
-This will surely help you clear your mind.
+If you don’t want to do breathing exercises, another situation where you may practice this effectively is whenever you feel stressed, anxious, or if you’re on the verge of intense emotional involvement.
+This will surely help you get away from the thoughts in your mind.